Architecture¶

 config/ # TOML config structs + env-var interpolation

-routes/ # Axum route handlers (23 unique routes)
+routes/ # Axum route handlers (23 routes)

 mcp/ # MCP server (22 tools via rmcp)

-error.rs # Error types and mapping
+error.rs # Error types and HTTP mapping

 file_store.rs # OpenDAL file storage backend